Payment API for developers

 Items & Inventory

 Define your product catalog with prices and track inventory.
-Attach items to orders by reference - no duplicate data.
+Attach items to orders by reference without duplicating data.

 Coupons & Discounts

 Create percentage or fixed-amount coupons.
-Apply to orders and the discount flows through to computed totals automatically.
+Apply to orders and let the discount flow through to computed totals automatically.

 Tax